-Austria’s first chamber of parliament recently approved of the ‘provisional protocol’ for the Unified Patent Court Agreement.
-Now only approval of the second chamber of the parliament and deposit of the instrument of ratification is needed to initiate the startup phase of the Unified Patent Court.
-This could only take a few weeks, and initiation of the startup phase is expected before the end of 2021.
-If the startup phase proceeds as planned and clears a last safety catch, the Unified Patent Court may open its doors early 2023.
+Austria has completed the ratification of the ‘provisional protocol’ for the Unified Patent Court Agreement.
+This has initiated the startup phase of the Unified Patent Court.
+If this startup phase proceeds as planned and clears a last safety catch, the Unified Patent Court may open its doors by early 2023.

-Once the UPCA enters into force, the UPC shall start its work and shall be available to the users of the European patent system.
-Currently, it is estimated that the UPC may open its doors early 2023.
-Once fully up and running, the UPC shall be a single patent court that covers up to 24 countries of the European Union.
+Once the UPCA enters into force, the UPC will start its work and be available to the users of the European patent system.
+Once fully up and running, the UPC will be a single patent court that covers up to 24 countries of the European Union.

 For details and more information visit the website of the Unified Patent CourtF